neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/06-Error-Detective.md

-# Error Detective — Professional Practices
+# Error Detective — Best Practices for SQL

 ## 📋 Before You Start